mahehu/SGN-41007/README.md

 * Folder `code`: Jupyter notebook examples
 * Folder `exercises`: tasks for each exercise session
-* Folder `data`: data used in the exercise sessions
 * Folder `slides`: slides from the lectures

 Contact: heikki.huttunen@tut.fi